RanaivosonHerimanitra/DataStructFrontend/README.md

 ### Learning

-From a learning perspective, this project allows one to learn angular: components, services, routing and manipulating data from a backend service.
+From a learning perspective, this project allows one to visit/learn different aspects of angular2+ development: components communication, services, routing and manipulating data from a backend service.